KryptoKyle/mogo/README.md

 #### Target Market

 Mogo focuses on the younger Canadian millennial demographic.
 The app offers a user-friendly dashboard and interactive way for users to navigate and manage personal finances transparently.
+Users can download the app and set up an account in a matter of a few minutes.
+The products offered on the app provide recommendations in a transparnt way that users can appreciate.

 ## Landscape